 In 2020, after years of John’s leadership to promote health equity, John committed NACDD to advancing anti-racism in public health and challenged other public health organizations and associations to do the same.

 John has more than 30 years of experience managing nonprofit organizations.
 Prior to joining NACDD, John served as the Executive Director of the Henry W. Grady Foundation and as a fellow at the Centers for Disease Control and Prevention’s National Center for Chronic Disease Prevention and Health Promotion.

-John also served as the Chief Development Officer for the International Life Sciences Institute’s Center for Health Promotion.
-John was the Director of Rural Health for the Georgia Department of Public Health.
+John has also served as the Chief Development Officer for the International Life Sciences Institute’s Center for Health Promotion and was the Director of Rural Health for the Georgia Department of Public Health.